 We look forward to welcoming you in January!
-In the meantime, meet the CMUNCE XVII Secretariat!
+In the meantime, meet the CMUNCE XVIII Secretariat!

 Chief of Staff

 Paola is a rising junior in Columbia College, double majoring in History and Political Science.
 She aspires to be the next Amal Clooney and hopes to pursue a career in international law and diplomacy.
 After serving as USG Committees last year and running a committee her freshman year, she is excited to return to CMUNCE XVIII as Chief of Staff.
 Outside of Secretariat, she competes on the Columbia Model UN Travel Team and is involved with Columbia's Questbridge network.
 In her spare time, you can find her learning foreign languages, laughing at bird memes, and drinking matcha lattes.

 Chief of Operations

 Shalom is a rising junior in Columbia College majoring in Neuroscience and Behaviour on the pre-medical track.
 Her first MUN experience was staffing CMUNNY, CMUNCE's sister conference in her freshman year.
 Over the past two years, she has served as a Conference Operations Fellow and as the USG Programming.
 Outside of CIRCA, Shalom is an intern for the Research Cluster for Science and Subjectivity and is a Research Assistant at the Taub Institute for Research on Alzhemier's and the Aging Brain.
 In addition, she is a member of the Premier of Ontario's Council on Youth Opportunities.
 She is so excited to welcome new and returning delegates to CMUNCE XVIII!